adrianolangaro1/adrianolangaro1/README.md

 - 🌱 I’m currently learning Node.js, Vue.js and Flutter
 - 👯 I’m looking to collaborate on cool open-source projects
-- 📫 How to reach me: Just send me an email
+- 📫 Reach me by email

 <!--
 **adrianolangaro1/adrianolangaro1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.